welldonestudio/welldonestudio.github.io/docs/intro.md

 ### Level up your performance with a single provider.
 For developers that want more.

 The Universal Provider is the most efficient library designed for Web3 developers, allowing you to enjoy the development experience by **integrating Web 3.0 providers into a single API**.
-It eliminates complicated development procedures and simply connects to considerable chains of networks, allowing you to focus on services that you are BUIDLing.
+It eliminates complicated development procedures and simply connects to considerable chains of networks, allowing you to focus on the services that you are building.

-### How to BUIDL an dApp
+### How to BUIDL a dApp

 - [Welldone Wallet Download Link](https://chrome.google.com/webstore/detail/welldone-wallet/bmkakpenjmcpfhhjadflneinmhboecjf?hl=ko)
 - Following [the link](https://docs.welldonestudio.io/docs/getting-started) to kickstart your journey with WELLDONE Wallet.